 Share This

-This course, based on the 2024 version of the BACNet Standard, helps attendees understand some of the elements required to successfully plan for BACnet® and some of the complex issues that must be addressed to achieve interoperability for a wide range of building systems besides HVAC.
+This course, based on the 2024 version of the BACnet Standard, helps attendees understand the essential elements required to successfully plan for BACnet® and tackle complex issues for achieving interoperability across a broad range of building systems, including HVAC, electrical, plumbing, elevators, fire alarm, security systems, and lighting.

 Recommended Reference